cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 `Teams` in a Greenhouse `Organization` are used to group users by `group` claims on the token provided by the upstream identity provider (IdP).

-This can be used for i.a.
+This can be used, for example, for

 - organizational management
 - access and permission management